EDITOR’S NOTE: This article has been updated for 2018.

 Answer: Avant offers one of the top cash loans for bad credit with a high borrowing limit.
 Visit its website to check out whether it operates in your state and what kind of rates you qualify to receive.

 Question: I’m in the middle of a financial emergency and I need a loan with fast access to funds.
 I don’t want to go with a payday lender.
 What should I do?

 Answer: A few of the loans for bad credit with monthly payments spread over a longer repayment term offer quick direct deposits if you’re approved.
-Examples include Rise, which typically provides money on the next business day, and LendUp, which can get you money within 15 minutes.
+Rise, for example, can provide funds the next business day after approval.

 Should I Worry About My Bad Credit If I Want to Get a Better Loan Rate?